VictoriaStetskevych/projects/02_bike_sales_alex_the_analyst/README.md

 Columns > Purchased Bikes<br>
 Values > Purchased Bikes

-I also added a chart for that table and some additions to it to make the data more readable Insert > Chart > Line<br>
+I also added a chart for that table and some additions to it to make the data more readable<br> Insert > Chart > Line<br>
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects/refs/heads/main/02_bike_sales_alex_the_analyst/images/11_pivot_table_3.png)